 Juliette Blanchet was 4th at UTMB last-year and that took me off guard, it wasn’t expected!
 Following such a quality result with 2nd at Diagonale des Fous elevates Blanchet has hot for the 2017 race.

 Nuria Picas gives me a dilemma.
-Any other year, I would say she is the hot favourite for victory, but this year I am not sure of her form or endurance for the big loop through Italy, Switzerland and France – we shall see?
+Any other year, I would say she is the hot favorite for victory, but this year I am not sure of her form or endurance for the big loop through Italy, Switzerland, and France – we shall see?

 For me though, the UK’s Beth Pascall is a dark horse that many of these ladies will not know.
 I see her watching Jasmine Paris’s 6th place last-year and don’t be surprised if we have a breakthrough performance that surprises everyone.

 As with the men, there are many names not listed here that will threaten the front of the race and rest assured, if anyone above falters, they will be lining up to take over and achieve a coveted top-10 at UTMB.

 Racing starts on Friday, September 1st at 1800 hours.
 It’s set to be an iconic edition of the race and with such a quality line-up we will no doubt see something special.
 I wonder, is a course record on the cards?